March 7, 2019

 Open the cloned VM in VMware Workstation.
 Click File > Open and select the D:\VMware home lab\ESXi6-7b\ESXi6-7b.vmx file.
 Go to VM > Settings > Options and rename your VM to ESXi6-7b.
 Power on your second ESXi VM (VM > Power > Power On).

 VMware Workstation warns you that the virtual disk file is not found.
-Click Browse and select your D:\VMware home lab\ESXi6-7b\ESXi6-7b.vmdk file.
+Select Browse and your D:\VMware home lab\ESXi6-7b\ESXi6-7b.vmdk file.
 Click Open.
 The warning is displayed once more for the second virtual disk.
-Similarly select the ESXi6-7b-0.vmdk file and click Open.
+Similarly select the ESXi6-7b-0.vmdk file.

 Next, VMware Workstation will warn that this virtual machine might have been removed or copied.
 Click I Copied It and your second VMs should be loaded.